RodBarnes/shell/README.md

 ```

 ## ssh_colors.sh
 This sets the background and prompt colors, and the terminal title.
+Set it as `.ssh_color.sh` on the target system.